 I’m not sure what inspired me to carve this.
 Perhaps as I sit here, gazing at Matoran peacefully strolling through Ko-Metru , as well as the immensely satisfying sight of my pupil Nuju working nearby, the overwhelming sense of peace that pervades my entire existence inspires me in some way.
 In any case, I was moved to suddenly reflect on my life, and how far I, as well as the rest of Metru Nui, have come.

 It might seem strange that I, Ihu, a Ko-Matoran scholar, would focus so much on his past when we’re generally known for only caring about the future.
 However, I’ve always been a bit eccentric; ask anyone who knows me.
 I never saw the point of the bickering between Onu-Matoran and Ko-Matoran, and have tried to show Nuju the foolishness of the argument, though without much success.
 But enough of the present now; this is supposed to be about my past, after all.
-And although it’s unlikely anyone but I will ever read this, in the unlikely case anyone does, I have this to say to the reader: I hope you learn from my own experiences as much as I did.
+And although it’s unlikely anyone but I will ever read this, in the unlikely case someone does, I have this to say to the reader: I hope you learn from my own experiences as much as I did.

 Interestingly, there was a time when I did not care for the future, let alone a job as a scholar.
 I was a very peculiar Ko-Matoran... one who was rather genial, loud, and unfocused.
 I was quite a social person.
 Unfortunately, socializing was not a common activity in Ko-Metru.
 Since I needed to do something with my existence, I settled for running errands for scholars.
 I met many different Matoran on these errands, such as one named Ehrye, who wished to one day work in the Towers.
 Every now and then those errands would send me out of Ko-Metru, giving me the opportunity to explore the other five Metru.
 I treasured those trips, for I was fascinated how different the districts in Metru Nui were from each other.
-In fact, I found places like Ta-Metru and Onu-Metru far more interesting than my native Metru; they made Ko-Metru look positively barren and boring.
+In fact, I found places like Ta-Metru and Onu-Metru far more interesting than my native Metru; they made Ko-Metru look positively boring.

-However, it was in Ga-Metru that I’d have a conversation that I would never forget, one that would change my life.
+However, it was in Ga-Metru that I’d have a conversation that I would never forget, one that would change my life forever.
 I was there running an errand, as usual, when I was distracted by the beautiful sight of the Protodermis Falls.
 I’d never stopped to appreciate it before, as I tended not to spend too much time in Ga-Metru; it reminded me too much of Ko-Metru, with all of its scholars and educational centers.
 While I was staring at the Falls, mesmerized by their beauty, a feminine voice broke through my thoughts.
 “They’re beautiful, aren’t they?”

 I turned to see a Ga-Matoran standing close to me as she looked at the Falls.
 I looked at her curiously, and then I directed my gaze back to the Protodermis flowing down the Falls.
 “Yeah, it is.”